All links go directly to official Amherst, Wisconsin government websites.

 Criminal Records

-The criminal records system in Portage County encompasses a variety of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Portage County covers a variety of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 These records are maintained by different agencies, with the Sheriff's Office and local police departments handling arrest and incident reports.
 Background checks in Wisconsin can be conducted through the Wisconsin Department of Justice's Crime Information Bureau, which provides access to statewide criminal history information.
-The Wisconsin Bureau of Investigation also plays a role in supporting local law enforcement with resources and expertise.
+The Wisconsin Department of Justice also helps with supporting local law enforcement with resources and expertise.

 Public Records Access